 Unless you have a specific preference at the onset, start by shopping online for an invitation theme such as modern, rustic, elegant, simple, lace, watercolor, floral, and by season or destination type.
 From there, the invitation theme you choose will help you narrow down your paper and printing options.

 For a formal, classic wedding invitation, you could choose a cotton fiber paper with engraving or thermography lettering.
 For a whimsical, floral wedding invitation, digital printing on matte paper would work well if you’re on a budget, or you could add a vellum overlay if you can splurge on dramatic effect.

 It’s easy to find online retailers that offer digital printing on matte or glossy paper.

 Zazzle, for instance, is a large company that offers customizable templates.
-For custom design and access to a real designer, visit online retailers such as Elli or individual designers on Etsy, which is a couple’s dream for custom illustrations (your wedding venue in watercolor, for example).
+For custom design and access to a real designer, visit online retailers or individual designers on Etsy, which is a couple’s dream for custom illustrations (your wedding venue in watercolor, for example).
 A custom illustration on Etsy may cost anywhere from $50-$500 and is provided as a downloadable file that you can include on your invites.

 For luxury paper and printing options, visit a traditional wedding invitation retailer such as Paper Source.
 It carries its own exclusive line of paper and invitation designs and other high-quality invitation brands.
 Schedule an appointment to meet with a wedding concierge in the store to see paper and printing options, a kind of personalized service not available with most digital print companies.